Safeguarding Training Policy

 A person appointed to the Designated Liaison Person position in a club must have completed the Basic Awareness Workshop in Child Welfare & Protection and should complete the NEW Designated Liaison Person 3 hour workshop.
 A club may appoint the same person to both the CCO and DLP positions however best practice advises that they are kept as separate role

-Safeguarding 1 – Online Refresher (ROI and NI)
+Safeguarding 1 – Online Refresher (ROI)

 For those who have competed a Safeguarding 1 course face to face previously, can now renew their certificate online through Sport Northern Ireland or Sport Ireland’s Online Safeguarding Refresher Courses.